eazuaje/2015-04-15-SEA-UCAR/lessons/shell/01-filedir.md

 At the top is the **root directory**, which holds everything that is inside the file system.
 We point to the root directory using a slash character `/`.
 This is the leading slash in `/users/nelle` - it indicates that the **path** to that folder starts at the root directory.
+Paths that start at the root are called **absolute paths**.

 The root directory contains multiple other directories, depending on your operating system and the particular configuration of your computer.
 Tracing back from the output of `pwd`, we know that Nelle’s root directory (indicated by the first `/`) contains at least one directory, the folder "users" (`/users`).
 The directory `users` in turn contains at least one directory, a folder named "nelle” (`/users/nelle`).